boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ### Store methods:

-`getState` - return current state
+`getState` - returns current state

-`dispatch` - let you dispatch actions
+`dispatch` - lets you dispatch actions

-`subscribe` - let you subscribe on store changes and register a callback
+`subscribe` - lets you subscribe on store changes and register a callback

 ### Important tips !